leonstel/leonstel.github.io/blogs/gmap5.md

 public changeProfXRange(radius){
     const marker = this.getMarkerOfType(MutantType.ProfessorX);
     if(!marker) throw Error('could not change rang of profx, marker not found');

-    marker.data.drawing.setRadius(radius);
+    // Set the radius of the Circle Polygon that is saved within the professor X marker marker.data.drawing.setRadius(radius);
 }
 ```